Healthy Eating:

 Regular Monitoring:

-Regular monitoring of blood glucose levels is critical to managing diabetes and adjusting treatment as needed.
-For people trying to control glucose without medication, frequent monitoring can provide valuable information about how certain foods, exercises, and stress management strategies affect blood sugar levels.
-Home blood glucose meters can be used to perform regular testing and keep track of results.
+Regular monitoring of blood glucose levels is critical for managing diabetes and adjusting treatment as needed.
+For people trying to control their glucose without medication, frequent monitoring can provide valuable information about how certain foods, exercises, and stress management strategies affect blood sugar levels.
+Home blood glucose meters can be used to perform periodic testing and keep track of results.